Hidden symmetries for tidal Love numbers: Generalities and applications to analog black holes: Ladder symmetry from closed conformal Killing vectors

 We now wish to generalize the construction of Refs.~\cite{Cardoso:2017qmj, Cardoso:2017egd, Katagiri:2022vyz} to relate the closed CKV identified above to our ladder operators.
 That is, we look for a set of operators~$\mathcal{D}_\ell$ satisfying \be [\Box,\mathcal{D}_\ell] = \delta m_{\ell}^2 \mathcal{D}_\ell + 2Q \big(\Box - m_{\ell}^2 \big) \,, \ee where~$\delta m_{\ell}^2$ is a constant to be determined, and~$Q$ is a function of $r$.
 One could assume $\ell$ dependence, though $Q$ will turn out to be independent of~$\ell$ from the constraints to follow.
 In this way, if~$R_\ell$ satisfies~\eqref{2d EOM bis}, then~$\mathcal{D}_\ell R_\ell$ will satisfy Eq.~\eqref{mass shift} (reproduced here for convenience):

 In other words,~$\mathcal{D}_\ell$ acts as a ladder operator, with~$\delta m_{\ell}^2$ setting the mass shift.

 Following~\cite{Katagiri:2022vyz}, we make the ansatz \be \mathcal{D}_\ell = G \xi^a\nabla_a + K_\ell \,, \ee where~$G$ and~$K_\ell$ are functions of~$r$, and~$\xi^a$ is a closed vector,~$\nabla_a \xi_b = \nabla_b \xi_a$.
 Since our metric depends only on~$r$, it suffices to assume that~$G$ and~$K_\ell$ are functions of~$r$ only.
 We will find that only~$K$ ends up depending on~$\ell$, which we have denoted above.
 We will show that imposing Eq.~\eqref{D cond} enforces~$\xi^a$ to be the closed CKV of~\eqref{cckv}.
 Notice that our ansatz is slightly more general than Ref.~\cite{Katagiri:2022vyz}, which assumes~$G = 1$, as we will see that a non-trivial~$G$ is necessary in our case.
 In other words, we will provide a more general form for the ladder operator than that assumed in~\cite{Cardoso:2017qmj, Cardoso:2017egd, Katagiri:2022vyz}.
 Demanding that~$\mathcal{D}_\ell$ satisfies Eq.~\eqref{D cond} will allow us to fix the three functions~$G$,~$K_\ell$ and~$Q$, as well as the constant~$\delta m_{\ell}^2$.
+In the following, d’Alembertian operators simply reduce to Laplacian operators $\nabla^2 \equiv \partial_r(\Delta\partial_r)$, given that we focus on static test fields.

 Acting with~$\mathcal{D}_\ell$ on an arbitrary scalar field~$\psi$, we obtain

 where~$R_{~b}^{a}$ is the Ricci tensor of the 2d geometry~\eqref{metricCCKV bis}.
 It can be shown that Eq.~\eqref{com 1} matches exactly the form of Eq.~\eqref{D cond}, provided that the following conditions are satisfied: